 01 40 60 10 00

 Forest Hill, along with its sister-water park, Aquaboulevard, is almost an institution in Paris.
-You can take dance classes, play table tennis, indoor and outdoor tennis, squash, racquetball, badminton, lift weights, take aerobics and cardio training classes, swim and relax in a hamman, sauna, Jacuzzi and solarium.
+You can take dance classes, play table tennis, indoor and outdoor tennis, squash, racquetball, badminton, lift weights, take aerobics and cardio training classes, swim and also relax in a hammam, sauna, Jacuzzi and solarium.